ELAHERE 5 mg/mL concentrate for solution for infusion

 Eye drops

-• If you experience moderate or severe eye side effects, your doctor may recommend that you take topical steroid eye drops.
+- You are recommended to use lubricating eye drops when needed throughout ELAHERE treatment.
+If you experience moderate or severe eye side effects, your doctor may recommend that you take steroid eye drops.

 Your doctor will adjust your dose of ELAHERE if you suffer from any side effects (see section 4, Possible side effects).

-If you forget or miss your appointment, call your doctor or your treatment centre to make another appointment as soon as possible.
+If you forget or miss your infusion appointment, call your doctor or your treatment centre to make another appointment as soon as possible.
 Do not wait until your next planned visit.
 For the treatment to be fully effective, it is very important not to miss a dose unless recommended by your doctor.

 You should not stop treatment without talking with your doctor first.

-The therapy with ELAHERE usually requires a number of treatment cycles.
+The treatment with ELAHERE usually requires a number of treatment cycles.
 The number of infusions that you receive will depend on how your cancer is responding to treatment.
 Therefore, you should continue receiving ELAHERE even if you see your symptoms improve and until your doctor decides that ELAHERE should be stopped.

 If you have any further questions about the use of this medicine, ask your doctor or nurse.